milanaryal/milanaryal.github.io/_posts/2015/2015-02-04-making-external-links-open-in-a-new-browser-tab.md

 Take note that according to most usability experts, opening links in a new browser tab is considered bad practice.

-If you would still like to open external links in a new browser tab/window, follow these instructions:
+If you would still like to open external links in a new browser tab/window, follow these instructions.

 ## Open link in a new browser tab